ignaciomarvinjohn/meme-uet-hmt/README.md

 # Customization

-# Contact
+# Notes
+If you have concerns or suggestions regarding our GitHub, don't hesitate to message us.
+We want to improve this as much as possible, so your comments are welcome!

-For inquiries, kindly send an email to mjci@sju.ac.kr
+For inquiries, kindly send an email to mjci@sju.ac.kr.

 # Other Links
 - **UET4Rec**: The paper has been accepted and will be published soon!